pamosima/LTROPS-2341_Lab-Guide/Missions/Site 11/Mission 2/README.md

-# Mission 2: Create site in DNA-C and deploy your Switch
+# Mission 2: Create site in Catalyst Center and deploy your Switch

-In this mission you first deploy your Site in DNA-C and then onboard your Switch and assign it to your newly created site.
+In this mission you first deploy your Site in Catalyst Center and then onboard your Switch and assign it to your newly created site.

 ## Terraform provider